MaximilianIsing/PathPal/docs/PRIVACY_POLICY.md

 2. **Correction**: You can update or correct your information at any time through your profile page.

-3. **Deletion**: You can request deletion of your account and associated data by contacting us at the email address provided below.
+3. **Deletion**: You can delete your account and associated data directly through the Account Settings page, or request deletion by contacting us at the email address provided below.
+This includes deletion of your profile information, transcript upload history, and all associated data.

 4. **Data Portability**: You can request a copy of your data in a portable format.